Home » Guides » How To Tell if a Poker Chip Is Real

 A woman in a green dress looking at two casino chips in her hand.

 Misconceptions about poker chip authenticity can be dangerous.
 Relying only on visual appearance, assuming weight alone can identify a chip, or believing that expensive-looking chips are always real can lead you astray.
 Instead, assess multiple factors, including materials and security features.
 If in doubt, consult an expert.
+The good news is that if you’re playing in a reputable casino, security is taken care of.
+The worst you have to worry about is what happens when you run out of poker chips.

-Beware Online Purchasing
+Beware of Online Purchasing

 Poor Quality Materials